zktx-io/sui-mvr-pass-but-fake/README.md

 - **Signature verification** of build output and repository state

 This repository exists as a **practical case** for evaluating and improving that direction.

+# 🔗 Related Repositories

+- [sui-mvr-provenance](https://github.com/zktx-io/sui-mvr-provenance): Full provenance design and examples
+- [sui-mvr-example](https://github.com/zktx-io/sui-mvr-example): A proper, verifiable reference implementation

+# 🔍 Learn More

+📚 [docs.zktx.io/slsa/mvr](https://docs.zktx.io/slsa/mvr): For a deeper look into how this provenance system works and how it integrates with MVR and SLSA.